1 Not Effective for Some Dog Breeds

 # 5 Shock Punishment Can Lead to Unwanted Aggressive Behavior

-Most pet owners consider invisible fences and shock collars for their dogs so that they can avoid dangerous conflicts with their neighbors, mail delivery persons and utility workers.
+Some pet owners have turned to invisible fences and shock collars because they seem like convenient methods for avoiding dangerous conflicts with their neighbors, mail delivery persons, and other animals.
 However, the use of electric fencing can have just the opposite effect.
-With frequent shocks, your dog can begin to associate certain people and passersby as the reason why they are being punished.
-This can lead to aggressive behavior towards those people if they come into your yard or home for an otherwise friendly visit.
+With frequent shocks, your dog can begin to associate certain people or situations as the reason why they are being punished.
+This can lead to aggressive behavior towards those people or scenarios if they come into your yard or home for an otherwise friendly visit.